shin10kudev/weekend-code-challenge/05-show-me-combinations/SOLUTION.md

 };
 ```

+The first for loop will go through the `numbers` array and generate a list that contains all the combinations for each number.

+The second for loop goes through that array of combinations and generates our output.
+To know which numbers to match with each index, we can reuse our `numbers` array and start at `numbers[numbers.length - 2]`.

+This is a little tricky, but basically if we look at this array in revers string from the second to the last value, `[4, 3, 2, 1]`, we can use this as a reference for generating our pairs.

-So which of the above solutions is better?
+But enough of the technical details -- which of the above solutions is better?
 The nested for loop or the combination of for loops?
 The answer is not necessarily as obvious as it may seem...

 ## Assessing our solutions